 A Complaint to the Commonwealth Ombudsman

-If you are dissatisfied with the way the Department of Finance and Deregulation handled your request for an act of grace payment, you can ask the Commonwealth Ombudsman to investigate.
+If you are dissatisfied with the way the Department of Finance handled your request for an act of grace payment, you can ask the Commonwealth Ombudsman to investigate.
 Investigations are independent, informal, private and free.
 The Ombudsman cannot investigate actions or decisions by a Minister.

-If the Ombudsman decides to investigate your case, you and the Department of Finance and Deregulation will receive a report of findings from the investigation.
+If the Ombudsman decides to investigate your case, you and the Department of Finance will receive a report of findings from the investigation.
 The Ombudsman may make a recommendation to the Department for the matter to be considered again, but cannot change the decision.

 You can contact the Commonwealth Ombudsman on the following details:

 CANBERRA ACT 2601